STRUCTURE & REQUIREMENTS

 - AERO/MEEN 612 Advanced Viscous Flow Analysis

-– ROBO 651 Modeling and Control of Robotic Systems
+- MEEN/ECCE 659 Modeling and Control of Robotic Systems

 Mechanical Engineering Master’s Thesis

-A student must complete a master’s thesis that involves creative, research-oriented work within the broad field of MEEN, under the direct supervision of at least one full-time faculty advisor.
+A student must complete a master’s thesis that involves creative research-oriented work within the broad field of MEEN, under the direct supervision of the main advisor, who must be a full-time faculty in the MEEN Department, and at least one other full-time faculty who acts as co-advisor.
 The research findings must be documented in a formal thesis and defended successfully in a viva voce examination.
+Furthermore, the research should lead to publishable quality scholarly articles.

-– A minimum of 9 credits from the group of courses designated by the track.
+- A minimum of 9 credits from the group of courses designated by the concentration.

-– A master research thesis within the domain of the track.
+- A master research thesis within the domain of the concentration.